RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

   - What do you hope to get from having a better understanding of what devOps can do?

 ## Week-5 July 12th
+- Deeper Dive topics:
+ -  Leadership philosophies are something we need to follow-up in week 5
+  - Leadership Mirror
+  - Small batches
 - Create action plans for improvement
 - Initiate action plans